YourDataStories/components-visualisation/README.md

-# YDS Visualization Components
+# YDS Visualisation Components

-A collection of visualization components based on AngularJS and other third-party JS libraries.
+A collection of visualisation components based on AngularJS and other third-party JS libraries.

 * Statistics
 * Project Info